ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_umbrella.md

 10. Enter internetbadguys.com in the browser and the traffic will be blocked.
 We have thus got a fundamental layer of security by simply pointing our DNS Server to the OpenDNS resolvers

     ![](/images/Umbrella_SDWAN_2/75_ibgblocked.PNG)

+{% include note.html content="If the site still opens, Flush the DNS cache on the Site 30 PC by clicking the Flush DNS shortcut on the desktop." %}

 {% include tip.html content="This is the simplest way to redirect traffic to Umbrella.
 However, if a user changes the DNS Server IP Address on their PCs, they can bypass the Umbrella redirect completely.
 It is recommended to deploy policies via vManage such that vEdges/cEdges can intercept DNS traffic destined for a manually entered DNS server (like 8.8.8.8) and redirect it to Umbrella." %}